Find out about internal radiotherapy for advanced lung cancer, how you have it, and about side effects.

 Having the treatment

 The radiographer attaches the catheter to the brachytherapy machine.
-The staff leave the room.
+The staff leave the room but they can see you on CCTV all the time.
 The radiographer operates the treatment machine from outside the room.

 A small radioactive ball called a source passes from the machine into the catheter.
 The source stops in the area of the cancer to give a dose of radiotherapy.
 This takes between 10 to 20 minutes.

 After treatment the radioactive ball goes back into the machine.
 The staff come back into the room.
-Your nurse removes the catheter.
+Your nurse or radiographer removes the catheter.

 You are not radioactive after treatment and it is safe to be with other people.